IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-4-create.markdown

   title: Build and run an application in Atom
 ---

-The general steps to create a new project are as follows:
+The general steps to create a new SPL project are:
-1. Create an empty folder on your filesystem and import it into Atom
+1. Create an empty folder on your filesystem and import it into Atom.
-2. Create a toolkit information file
+2. Create a toolkit information file.

 After you create your project, you can start creating applications.
 The entry point of any SPL application is called a _Main Composite_.
-You can create your first Main composite by doing the following:
+You can create your first main composite by doing the following:

 1. Defining a namespace to organize your code
 2. Create a Main composite within an SPL file